 TestBenchElement.getProperty(String name) and

-Vaadin Board for Vaadin 14 contains the same API as Vaadin Board for Vaadin 8 but the API has been adapted to follow Vaadin 14 conventions, e.g.
+Vaadin Board for Vaadin platform contains the same API as Vaadin Board for Framework 8 but the API has been adapted to follow Flow/Vaadin platform conventions, e.g.

 add(Component… component) instead of